 Problems naturally occur when there are existing tenants, and the Buyer expects vacant possession on the Completion Date.
 Many Buyers, unaware sign a Contract that makes provision for existing tenants and later discover that the existing tenants plan on remaining in the property after the completion of the purchase.
 Therefore, a Buyer should consider situations such as existing tenants when having the Contract prepared.
 The first step is to find out what kind of tenancy is in place.

 There are generally two types of tenancies, a “fixed term tenancy” where the tenant signs a rental agreement to rent the property with a specific start and end date or a “periodic tenancy” (the tenant rents the property from month to month).
 In a fixed term tenancy the landlord or the tenant cannot end the tenancy without a written agreement of both parties.
 If a periodic tenancy exists (month to month) and the Buyer or a close family member of the Buyer, in good faith, plans on moving into the property, the Buyer can request that the Seller give the tenant 60 days legal written notice to vacate.
-Written Existing Tenants should be considered when purchasing a home at the time of preparation of the Contractnotice under the Residential Tenancy Act of BC cannot be given until ALL conditions in the Contract have been satisfied and are remove in writing.
+Written notice under the Residential Tenancy Act of BC cannot be given until ALL conditions in the Contract have been satisfied and are remove in writing.

 Alternatively, the Buyer can take possession of the property with the tenants in place.
 But know that the Buyer will be taking on the responsibilities of handing the vacating of the tenant.